techidaily/site-facebook/source/_posts/eliminating-unwanted-glances-the-ultimate-fb-privacy-guide.md

  Your profile will now only be open to your friends on the social media platform.

  Facebook offers multiple privacy settings to keep your account private, but there are more ways to achieve that.
-One of the main[tips to protect your privacy on Facebook](https://www.makeuseof.com/tag/protect-privacy-facebook/) is keeping a tight handle on who you connect with.
+One of the main [tips to protect your privacy on Facebook](https://www.makeuseof.com/tag/protect-privacy-facebook/) is keeping a tight handle on who you connect with.
 In other words, don't accept friend requests from strangers, and don't invite people you don't know personally.
 This will save you a lot of headaches and allow you to post comfortably on your profile.

  Speaking of posting, another tip is to be careful about what you share on your profile.
 Avoid sharing any personal or sensitive information, like your address.
 This also applies to the media you post; ensure it doesn't reveal any information that would make it easy for others to find you.